iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 == Upgrade Notice ==

+= 1.2 =
+Adds a the_content filter to glossary term single page

 = 1.0 =
 Version 0.1 rewrite flush was for dev purposes only and may have broken other re-writes.
 Please save your permalinks after upgrading.